appletwoc/qt-random-video/README.md

 make
 ```
 The `DCMAKE_PREFIX_PATH` should be the path where Qt5 is installed.<br>
-A program `main` is in the directory.
+A program `Reelze Simulator` is in the directory.
 Run it with
 ```
-./main
+./Reelz\ Simulator
 ```
 If you have more than one video the Randomize button will pick another video at random.